 That means you can use it during your lifetime, but you cannot pass on the license to someone else after you pass away.

 And music is not the only “digital asset” that most people have.
 If you are online at all, you likely have a full portfolio of online accounts, music, movies, e-books, data, software, and so on.
 Not to mention years of memories stored via cloud photo storage, e-mails and your well-curated Spotify playlists.

 Don’t Neglect Your E-assets

-Others have learned the hard way that getting access to their loved one’s online banking, social media, and other online accounts after they have passed away is not always an easy feat.
+Others have learned the hard way that getting access to their loved one’s online banking, social media, and other online accounts after they have passed away is not always an easy feat — one of the many reasons to share passwords with your loved ones.
 Some companies make it easy to transfer accounts after the passing of the account holder.
 But some make it difficult, and some companies do not have any policy at all.

 How Can I Pass On My Digital Libraries?